fcdoc/doc/en/flashduty/integration_guide/alert_integration/tencent_cls_integration_guide.md

     2. Select the **Tencent Cloud CLS** integration:
     - **Integration Name**: Define a name for the current integration.
     3. Click **Save**, then copy the newly generated **Push Address** on the current page for future reference.
     4. Click **Create Route** to configure routing rules for the integration.
-You can match different alerts to different collaboration spaces based on specific conditions, or directly set a default collaboration space as a fallback, which can be adjusted as needed later on.
+You can route different alerts to different collaboration spaces based on conditions, or set a default collaboration space as a fallback, which can be adjusted as needed later.
     5. Completed.

 ## CLS in Tencent Cloud